 - Chocolate chips – everythings better with chocolate chips, you could add some in, especially butterscotch chips.
 Yum.

-- More brownie recipes – try these Chocolate Caramel Brownies, Chocolate Hazelnut Brownies or these Red Velvet Brownies.
+- More brownie recipes – try these Salted Butterscotch Chocolate Fudge Brownies, Chocolate Hazelnut Brownies or these Cherry Ripe Brownie Bites

 For an easy to make treat that’s decadent and insanely delicious, you really need to try these Biscoff Brownies.
 Brownies are portable too and can sit at room temperature so they’re great for pot lucks or picnics.